pjgreer/ukb-rap-tools/prs-calc/README.md

 Scripts and workflows for use analyzing UK Biobank data from the DNANexus Research Analysis Platform

-Most will be written in bash and will interact with the dx tools. unless stated otherwise, these scripts will be executed on your local machine.
+Most will be written in bash and will interact with the dx tools.
+Unless stated otherwise, these scripts will be executed on your local machine.

 ## Prerequisites:
 1. Base prerequisites from the main folder